Legion2/CorsairLightingProtocol/README.md

 1. Do the wiring.
    For more information on [how to wire the LEDs](https://github.com/FastLED/FastLED/wiki/Wiring-leds) and [how to set up the LEDs in the code](https://github.com/FastLED/FastLED/wiki/Basic-usage#setting-up-the-leds) see the links.

+   A level shifter or buffer, like [this one](https://www.ti.com/product/SN74AHCT1G126), is recommended in between the Pico and LEDs to translate the 3.3v logic level of the Pico IO to the 5v logic level of the LEDs.
+Your setup may not work reliably without one.

    ![the wiring](extra/images/board-wiring-pico.jpg)
 1. Verify your device works as expected.